FengboMa/docs.spectraguru/docs/Processing_Page/Gaussian-Lorentzian_Fitting.md

 ## Introduction

-Gaussian-Lorentzian Fitting estimates a baseline from user-selected fitting ranges using a mixed peak-shape model.
+Gaussian-Lorentzian fitting estimates a baseline from user-selected fitting ranges using a mixed peak-shape model.
 It is useful when the baseline can be approximated from selected spectral regions.

 ## How to use

 1. Upload data and open **Processing Page**.
-2. Enable **Baseline Removal**.
+2. Enable **Baseline removal**.
-3. In **Select your baseline removal function**, choose **Gaussian-Lorentzian Fitting**.
+3. In **Select baseline removal function**, choose **Gaussian-Lorentzian fitting**.
 4. Set **Number of fitting ranges**.
 5. Enter the **Start of range** and **End of range** values.
 6. Click **Apply fitting ranges**, then process the data.